West Oxfordshire factfile

 - The district's population is spread out over a wide area, however it is mainly concentrated in the towns of Witney and Carterton.
 Other towns are Burford, Charlbury, Chipping Norton and Woodstock.

-- West Oxfordshire has a strong economy and one of the lowest unemployment rates in the country.
+- West Oxfordshire has a strong and diverse economy and one of the lowest unemployment rates in the country.

-- Tourism plays a major role in the district's economy, attracting around 3.8 million visitors and around £255 million to West Oxfordshire per year.
+- Tourism plays a major role in the district's economy, attracting around four million visits and around £279.7 million to West Oxfordshire per year.
+See the Oxfordshire Cotswolds website.

 - Parking at Council-owned car parks is free.